wisdomfusion/HOWTOs/howto-install-nginx-php8-mysql8-using-dnf-on-centos8.md

-# How to Install nginx with PHP 8 and MySQL 8 Using dnf on CentOS 8
+# LEMP: How to Install nginx with PHP 8 and MySQL 8 Using dnf on CentOS 8

 ## Enable network